Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

       - Free Bitcoin Cash
       - Free Litecoin
       - Pi
-    - Private Key Security
-    - Exploring and Experimentation with Hardware Wallet (Trezor)
-    - Exploring & Understanding NFTs and Scope of its Forensics
-    - Exploring the Scope of Metaverse Forensics
-    - Exploring the Use of Metaverse for Forensic Analysis
-    - Exploration to Design a Open-Source Cryptocurrency Forensics Framework (OSCFF)

   - **2021**
     - [Exploring the various Bitcoin Blockchain Explorer APIs (AG)](https://amrita-tifac-cyber-blockchain.github.io/Blockchain-and-Cryptocurrency-Forensics/Blockchain/Bitcoin/)
     - [Exploring the Etherscan Explorer APIs (AG)](https://amrita-tifac-cyber-blockchain.github.io/Blockchain-and-Cryptocurrency-Forensics/Blockchain/Ethereum/)